lingsoft/haily-memad-lid-pipeline-test-/README.md

 # Introduction
-MeMAD spoken language identification pipeline verification and testing.
+MeMAD spoken language identification pipeline verification and testing\
-Current support languages: fi sv fr de en x-nolang
+Current support languages: fi sv fr de en x-nolang\
-Input: audio + possible annotation file/diarization json.
+Input: audio + possible annotation file/diarization json\
-Output: spoken language segmentation results
+Output: spoken language segmentation results\
-More information about the orignal pipeline is available [here](https://github.com/MeMAD-project/memad-lid-pipeline), models used in the pipeline [here](https://zenodo.org/record/4486873#.YaXpQi0Rr0o)
+More information about the orignal pipeline is available [here](https://github.com/MeMAD-project/memad-lid-pipeline), models used in the pipeline [here](https://zenodo.org/record/4486873#.YaXpQi0Rr0o)\
 In general, there are two cases that memad lid pipeline can be tested.
 - Audio file comes with diarization file (timeframe and corresponding spoken language) : this is the best case to evaluate the performance since the tool knows how to split audio file into segments and predict spoken languages of these segmenets
 - Audio file only and labels of the whole file.
 For example Spoken finnish language only audio file.